sjaakp/yii2-symbol-picker/README.md

-YII2 Symbol Picker
+Yii2 Symbol Picker
 ==================

 #### Widget to select a symbol from the Font Awesome collection for Yii 2.0 PHP Framework. ####

-**SymbolPicker** lets you select the class name for a symbol in [Font Awesome](http://fontawesome.io/).
+**SymbolPicker** lets you select the class name for a symbol in [Font Awesome](http://fontawesome.io/) (up to version 4.3).
 It also lets you select class names for a color and for an additional effect.

 A demonstration of SymbolPicker widget is [here](http://www.sjaakpriester.nl/software/symbolpicker).